 emotional, and devastating pains, there is insurmountable grief but we take great comfort in knowing that there is hope in Our Lord, Jesus Christ.
 We are fully confident that Sherrell now rests peacefully with God and wants us all to be happy.

-To send flowers to Sherrell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sherrell Carswell Purnell, please visit our floral store.